Bruin-Dev/Intelygenz/docs/manual_configurations/INIT_AUTOMATION_PROJECT.md

   ```
   terraform workspace select <environemt>
   ```
-- Verify changes and apply (if theres a problem in the plan step, just fix an try again):
+- Verify changes and apply (if there's a problem in the plan step, just fix and try again):
   ```
   terraform plan
   terraform apply